R is an interpreted computer language used primarily for statistical analysis.

 length()

-returns the total number of components in the list.
-For example, to identify the last actor in a list of actors in the movie The Shining:
+the list.
+For example, to identify the last actor in a list of actors in

 As with data frames, components can be referenced by name: